rohitjha/DiMPL/README.md

 $ ghc -F -pgmF ./preprocess.sh file.hs

-This generates "file.o", "file.i" and the executable "file".
+This generates "file.o", "file.hi" and the executable "file".
 The executable can be run by typing:

 $ ./file